 God is doing a new thing in me.

 Isn’t this amazing?
 Like a desert, it may seem like there’s nothing happening.
 No life.
-However, God can still spring up new things in our old, sinful nature.
+However, God can still spring up new things in your old, sinful nature.

 “Remember not the former things, nor consider the things of old.
 Behold, I am doing a new thing; now it springs forth, do you not perceive it?
 I will make a way in the wilderness and rivers in the desert.”
 Isaiah 43:18-19